Farewell Queen Elizabeth II | PULSE 24

 A police officer on duty outside Westminster Alley at the funeral collapsed.
 Sailors, also on site, rushed to help and transported the officers away.
 Due to the prominent use right in front of the church, the pictures of the policeman make it around the world in minutes.

 A small mishap also happened on Australian television: a moderation team did not initially recognize the new British Prime Minister Liz Truss at the state funeral.
 Channel Nine’s Peter Overton and Tracy Grimshaw initially puzzled over who it was.
-The duo suspected in the TV broadcast that Truss and her husband could be “minor royals” – i.e. less important members of the royal family or local dignitaries.
+The duo suspected in the TV broadcast that Truss and her husband might be “minor royals” – i.e. less important members of the royal family or local dignitaries.
 Seconds later, however, the moderators were made aware of their mistake and corrected themselves.

 For some of the horses, the crowd and the many spectators become a challenge.
 On the approach to Windsor, one of the horses became restless and danced out of line.
 In addition, it nervously flapped its tail – and hit the soldier standing next to it, who was standing guard, right in the face.